 FFC began as a group of people who got together and prayed, and this priority of prayerful dependence on God is continually observed through the prominence of prayer among the people of FFC.
 The Bible tells us that "...men always ought to pray and not lose heart,..." in Luke 18:1.
-Our time for prayer together is on Saturday mornings from 8-9am.
-Our elders meet weekly to pray, and our deacons and elders meet monthly to pray.
+Our time for prayer together is on Sunday mornings at 9am.
+As well, our elders meet weekly to pray, and our deacons and elders meet monthly to pray.